FrankBotos/SFML-Topdown-Player-Character/README.md

 Row 8 - Walking up and right animation
 ```
 You can use as many rows as you would like, however the class uses the first 4 in all cases to animate movement.
 Rows 5-8 are required and used only if you want to animate 8 directional movement.
 4 directional animation will work even if you have 8 rows.
-In that case it will simply ignore the rest of the rows.
+In that case it will simply ignore the rest of the rows after row 4.